burke-md/tool-nft/README.md

 # Tools

-The goal of this project is to:
+The goal of this project is to create a smart contract.
+This contract will represent in game tools.
+For example a black smith's hammar or fire tongues.
+The contract shall fulfill the below requirments.

 - [x] Create an ERC721 NFT
-- [ ] With a fixed supply of 100 pieces
+- [ ] With a fixed supply of 5 pieces
+- [ ] Each token will hold an attribute ex. type of tool.
 - [x] Contract must be pausable
 - [x] Tokens must be burnable
 - [x] Use a URI to point to external data